By Andrew Slaton

-Low hanging scrub cedars dominate the immediate landscape.
-Concrete, ground up by time and pressure surrounds me.
-We are parked in a sparsely occupied, old RV park near the banks of Lake Whitney, in the Texas Hill Country.
-The weather is a lovely 70 degrees or so and I currently sit outside with my laptop, passively smoking my pipe, writing this latest installment.
+Low-hanging scrub cedars dominate the immediate landscape, while time-worn rock surrounds me.
+We are parked in a sparsely occupied RV park near Lake Whitney in the Texas Hill Country.
+The weather is a comfortable 70 degrees, and I am sitting outside with my laptop, quietly smoking my pipe and writing this installment.

-As I mentioned in the last post, we may have decided to settle down a little, but after five years of living on the road, it doesn’t much feel like settling.
-It feels more like taking an exciting next step.
+As I mentioned previously, we may be settling down slightly, but after years of life on the road, it does not feel like settling.
+It feels like taking the next step in an ongoing journey.

 About Andrew Slaton

-Andrew Slaton is an award-winning photographer who has done assignments for more than 50 clients and specializes in lifestyle and outdoor images.
+Andrew Slaton is an award-winning photographer who has completed assignments for more than 50 clients and specializes in lifestyle and outdoor photography.

-He is a Red River Pro who outputs his National Parks prints in limited editions of ten each, printed on archival Red River Papers with fade-resistant pigment inks.
+He is a Red River Pro who produces limited-edition National Parks prints on archival Red River Papers using fade-resistant pigment inks.

 Contact Information

-Visit Andrew’s web site, view his work, order prints and learn about his upcoming workshops.
+Visit Andrew’s website to view his work, order prints, and learn about upcoming workshops.

-Catch Andrew and Ellen’s videos at their blog.
+Watch Andrew and Ellen’s videos on their blog.

 Original Publication Date: November 19, 2020